|

 The interior styling, although not new to Eccles is still way ahead of many of their competitors.
 The mattresses are fluted and in contrasting oatmeal and deep choco late colour.
 The up-to-date styling is further illustrated by the use of white pvc covering for walls, ceiling and furniture with afror mosia veneer for all interior doors and drawers and the pelmets.
 A preponderance of light colours often makes a room seem very cold, but this tendency has been avoided in the Winter Sports by the use of bright, warm-coloured cur tains, with an abstract, modernistic design, in keeping with the rest of the van.
 The wardrobe and clothing cupboard doors do not extend to the floor.
 Below them the units are cut back about Sin.
 This does not add appreciably to the floor space but is all part of the basic design to give a feeling of space and light to the caravan.
 Sleeping accommodation is for four with the forward dinette forming two single beds, and a pull-out double amidships on the off side.
 The second door towards the front of the van on the offside necessitates one of the singles being shortened by day.
 To convert it into a full size single bed, a slatted extension which forms part of the bedding locker top is pulled out, the mattress being made up by two small biscuit arm rests.
 On the test van, the extension was found to be particularly stiff.
 The same principle of the latticed extension is used to convert the long day seat into a double bed.
 This principle serves a double purpose of saving weight and allowing the mattresses to breathe so that they do not hold condensation.

 The bedding lockers are a good size and are ventilated to the interior, but the test team were surprised to find that the lids were hinged against the wall and did not allow for the mattress to be stood on its side whilst the lid was open.
 Either the mattress had to be removed completely, or squashed behind the lid.
 This no doubt contributed greatly to one of the lid hinges pulling away from the framing, although the half inch screws used to fasten the hinge would hardly seem adequate.
 The long padded backrests which give ample support when sitting at the table are removable at night so that full use can be made of the width of the beds.
 The one-sided mattresses were a good compromise in density and seemed to suit every member of the test team.
+At mealtimes, the dinette will accommodate four with reasonable comfort although the large table does not allow very easy access.
+The melamine-topped table hooks on to the side of a top-opening bottle store, which, together with the flat ledge afforded by the bay window, makes up a fairly large flat surface.
+Hooking on the table is sometimes difficult.
+The fixing lugs are not easy to engage, the table is not very light, and it is difficult to see exactly what is going on.
+This resulted in one member of the test team denting the woodwork in the front of the bottle locker with a corner of the table.
+Once the table is properly erected, it is secure enough for most purposes.

 A caravan of this type must be expected to get fairly hard treat ment, with people walking around in boots, carrying winter sporting equipment.
 Some of the veneered panelling could be more robust.
 Considerations of weight are im portant particularly with all the extra equipment included in this model, but slightly thicker ply probably would not add appre ciably to the 18i cwt overall weight of the van.